-Member bodies should support the work of the International Accounting Standards Board (IASB) by translating and publishing unified editions - International Financial Re-
+Member bodies should support the work of the International Accounting Standards Board (IASB) by translating and publishing unified editions - International Financial Reporting Standards.

-Code of Ethics for Professional Accountants, members of the Serbian Association of AA, was published in Voice of Accountants no. 27 in July, 2016 porting Standards.
 Member bodies should also work on the implementation and compliance with International Financial Reporting Standards.
-This membership obligation includes the requirement for adequate training, acquiring of professional qualifications and specialized qualifications, and continuing development6 of professional accountants in the field of financial reporting in accordance with the rules of the International Federation of Accountants in the function of implementing the International Financial Reporting Standards.
+This membership obligation in-

+3) Code of Ethics for Professional Accountants, members of the Serbian Association of AA, was published in Voice of Accountants no. 27 in July, 2016 cludes the requirement for adequate training and continuing development6 of professional accountants in the field of financial reporting in accordance with the rules of the International Federation of Accountants in the function of implementing the International Financial Reporting Standards.
 It is the responsibility of member bodies to organize effective supervision over the application of IFRSs, by reviewing the financial statements, prepared by professional accountants, to the extent that these activities are included in the framework of the professional quality assurance program established by Article 1 - Quality Assurance.